bocoup/webpack-workshop/content/00-core/01-introduction-to-webpack/content/03-initial-setup.md

 --
 ???

-That sums up how we install and get a simple webpack configuration running, are there any questions before we move onto the exercise?
+That sums up how we install and get a basic webpack configuration running, are there any questions before we move onto the exercise?